Justin Dunn makes Mariners debut, becoming record 41st pitcher used this season

 So what impact do all these young players have on the team and in the clubhouse?

 “That’s definitely something we talked about,” Seager said.
-“It doesn’t matter where we are at in the standings or what our win-loss record is, we’ve got guys that our debuting, we’ve got guys that are young and are just getting here.
+“It doesn’t matter where we are at in the standings or what our win-loss record is, we’ve got guys that are debuting, we’ve got guys that are young and are just getting here.
 There’s an excitement level there.
 There’s a learning level there.
 Every day will bring something new.
 Whether you are in it or not, it really doesn’t matter, it’s still exciting and it can be a lot of fun.
 Certainly a lot of teachable moments.”

 Gordon is the Mariners’ nominee for the Roberto Clemente Award.
 The annual award goes to an individual who best represents the sport of baseball through philanthropy involvement.